ConnectBox/connectbox-pi/docs/making_an_image.md

 **Step 3.17:** After about 30 more minutes..
 The script in the terminal next will print the message,

- >"Compressed image complete and located at:....".
+ >Compressed image complete and located at:.....

 An upoad to GitHub follows (about 10 minutes) and then a final message,

- >"Now, update release notes, inserting changelog and base image name".
+ >Now, update release notes, inserting changelog and base image name.

 You can now remove your uSD from the Mac.
 The automated image creation process is complete.